Applicability of Taylor's hypothesis in thermally driven turbulence: Results

 In the left column of Fig.~\ref{fig:probe_spectrum}, we exhibit the time series

 measured at L, R, F, B, MC-I, MC-III and C (see Fig.~\ref{fig:probe}).
 Here $n$ is the number of local probes which are indexed as $l$.
 Note that $u_z(t)$ is averaged over all the neighbors, e.g., $u_z(t)$ at B is averaged over the $5$ probes shown in Fig.~\ref{fig:probe}.
 Here time is in the units of $d/\sqrt{\alpha g \Delta d}$.
 We observe that $u_z(t)$ of the side walls and corners fluctuate around the mean values of the LSC.
-However, $u_z(t)$ of the center probes fluctuate around zero, which is due to the absence of any mean velocity at the center of the cube.
+However, $u_z(t)$ of the centre probes fluctuate around zero, which is due to the absence of any mean velocity at the centre of the cube.

 We compute the frequency spectra of the time series as in Eq.~(\ref{eq:Ef}), which are depicted in the middle and right panels of Fig.~\ref{fig:probe_spectrum} for various set of probes.
-We observe that $E(f)$ is noisier than $E(k)$; the smoothness of $E(k)$ is due to averaging over the modes of a wavenumber shell.
 For the probes at the side walls and mid corners, $E(f) \sim f^{-5/3}$, consistent with the Kolmogorov's phenomenology and Taylor's hypothesis (see middle and right panels of Fig.~\ref{fig:probe_spectrum}).
 Here, the LSC acts as a carrier of the fluctuations.
 Thus we show that Taylor's hypothesis can be employed to the RBC turbulence in the presence of a steady LSC.